Skip to main content

 1001.00ml

-Use the peptide calculators on this site to convert your desired mcg dose into units.
-The calculator accounts for your vial size and water volume so you do not have to do the math yourself.
+Use the peptide calculators on this site to convert a desired mcg dose into units.
+The calculator accounts for vial size and water volume, removing the need for manual calculation.

 Gauge Sizes